mieweb/docs/content/functions/encounters/past-medical-history-encounter-section.md

   Removes the condition from today's PMH.
 The condition will still display in the Quick List and can be added back to today's PMH if removed in error.

 ![](../past-medical-history-encounter-section.assets/92e4a75c20ad5d93c8b0cc235a9a7251.png)
   Opens the *Remove Condition* screen.
-Users can remove from today's PMH and the patient/employee's PMH, indicate if it should be deleted as an entry error, add comments, view revisions, view links and related conditions.
+Users can remove the condition from today's PMH and the patient/employee's PMH, indicate if it should be deleted as an entry error, add comments, view revisions, view links and related conditions.

 ![](../past-medical-history-encounter-section.assets/1efef493d76e7a3809a8143eceec44a1.png)